danielabar/meblog/src/markdown/rails-kafka-consumer.md

 A useful way of thinking about this is to compare the consumer to a Rails controller.
 With a controller, its responsibilities should be limited to handling http requests and responses, while business logic should be delegated to services and/or models.
 This makes testing of business logic easier because its isolated from the complexity of http request and response handling.

-Applying this way of thinking to a consumer, we can say that it should only be concerned with Kafka-specific things such as communicating with the broker to consume and produce messages, and deserializing and serializing message payloads.
+Applying this way of thinking to a Kafka consumer, we can say that it should only be concerned with Kafka-specific things such as communicating with the broker to consume and produce messages, and deserializing and serializing message payloads.
 To simplify the consumer, we will apply two concepts:

 1. A model, initialized with the message payload hash, to perform all business rule validations.
 2. A service to check if the model is valid, and only perform the business logic update if the model is valid.